Great-Sun-Group/credex-core/docs/deploy/deployers_guide.md

 ### Updating the Application

-1. For development: Push changes to `dev` on remote and manually trigger the development workflow with the `github-app-auth.ts` script.
+1. For development: Push changes to `dev` on remote and manually trigger the development workflow with the `trigger-dev-deploy.ts` script.
 2. For staging: Merge changes from `dev` to `stage` branch to trigger staging deployment, and run appropriate tests.
 3. For production: Merge changes from `stage` to `prod` branch to trigger production deployment.